Types

 Things to remember about initialization:

-- C++ gives more control about when copy operations are used
+• C++ gives more control about when a copy is performed

-- C# always requires the new keyword for both structs and classes
+• C# always requires the new keyword for any object creation

 Public / Private